Updated on July 14, 2021

 Under Canvas Zion offers a unique lodging experience just as incredible and unique as the park itself.
 It provides luxury tents.
 The camp seamlessly blends in with its dramatic surroundings (the majestic red rocks that make the park so famous), and the three options of luxury tents allow guests to enjoy Utah’s spectacular desert without giving up the comforts of home.

 Hildale Utah is around 47 miles from Zion National Park (50 minutes driving).
 If you are looking for original accommodation, it is worth considering luxury tents.
-You have two option in this area:
+You have two options in this area:

 Canaan Cliffs Glamping offers tents with a terrace.
 This tented camp has a garden and free private parking.
 It is the best location in the area.
 It is situated on the side of the mountains where you get to see amazing sunsets (and beautiful starry nights).

-Zion Luxury Camping offers luxury tents with mountain views that features a bathroom with a shower.
+Zion Luxury Camping offers luxury tents with mountain views that feature a bathroom with a shower.
 This property has a patio and free private parking.

 Zion National Park Campgrounds